 The County of Maui offered public transportation specifically for the event, with “Halloween Express” busses running directly to Lahaina from both the Kihei Aquatic Center and War Memorial Parking Lot in Wailuku.
 However, if you prefer to travel a bit more in style, the Pride of Maui offered a special Halloween Cruise running directly from Maalaea Harbor to Lahaina and back again. […]

-We’re pretty active travelers, and when we had our first baby, things changed a bit.
+We’re pretty active travelers, and when we had our first baby on Maui, things changed a bit.
 We didn’t stop traveling, but the way we do it now is COMPLETELY DIFFERENT!
 At first, it was much more difficult, but now that we have practice, things are starting to become manageable.
 Below we’ve listed a handful of things we do when traveling with our Baby. […]

 This west Maui oceanfront 2 bedroom condo, in the heart of Ka’anapali, is perfect for couples and families looking to enjoy the privacy of home but the location and amenities of a resort.
 Newly renovated, you’ll find this is the perfect spot for visitors that want to walk to everything they need.
 Book your vacation dates early in order to secure your dates at Maui Sands.